The following story was written by Fr. Jerry Noesen in 1984 and appears in the Laketrails History Book.

 They had both worked at that camp in different years and were discussing camps and camping programs.
-Father Bill mentioned a dream camp that had been kicking around in his mind for some time.
+Fr.
+Bill mentioned a dream camp that had been kicking around in his mind for some time.
 It would be a program in real wilderness country for older campers–high school age and beyond–and would feature an extensive canoe and boating program.

-Then, in August of that year Father Bill was asked by Warroad pastor Father Emmett Shanahan to take his place in offering Mass on Oak Island in the Northwest Angle on the weekend.
-Father Bill suggested to Jerry that this would be a good opportunity to look over some big wilderness country for a possible campsite.
+Then, in August of that year Fr.
+Bill was asked by Warroad pastor, Fr.
+Emmett Shanahan, to take his place in offering Mass on Oak Island in the Northwest Angle on the weekend.
+Fr.
+Bill suggested to Jerry that this would be a good opportunity to look over some big wilderness country for a possible campsite.
 Jerry agreed and they headed for Warroad with growing expectations.

 The choice site turned out to be the raspberry-covered southwest tip of Oak Island, a 17-acre peninsula connected to the island by a magnificent sandbar, a perfect two-sided swimming beach the length of two football fields!
 The area had been a fishing camp, abandoned some years earlier by Booth Fisheries of Chicago.
 The buildings were in sad shape and the obsolete remains of net-tarring cauldrons and heavy engine blocks were scattered all over the waterfront.
 An old icing shack and one dock section lay collapsed offshore.

-On returning to Crookston, Father Bill began negotiations with Booth Fisheries, having discussed his dream with Bishop Schenk and Father Leonard Weber, C.Y.O. director, who were enthusiastic about the project.
+On returning to Crookston, Fr.
+Bill began negotiations with Booth Fisheries, having discussed his dream with Bishop Schenk and Fr.
+Leonard Weber, C.Y.O. director, who were enthusiastic about the project.
 Dr. Hecklin, a veterinarian from Crookston, loaned the $3,000 to obtain the property, a total of 139 acres, 122 of which were on Oak Island proper.
-So, in October, Father Bill contacted Jerry at St. John’s Seminary and told him, “We got the green light!
+So, in October, Fr.
+Bill contacted Jerry at St. John’s Seminary and told him, “We got the green light!
 Start planning!”